Baymaxteam/SmartHomeDjango/README.rst

 SmartHome
 ==============================

-For the SmartHome cmain controller
+For the SmartHome main controller

 LICENSE: BSD